samkrichard/deckify/README.md

   - Volume control via dial
   - Playlist browsing and selection via dial
   - Track browsing within playlists via dial
-  - Liked Songs treated as a playlist (full support)
+  - Liked Songs treated as a playlist
   - Track like/unlike with a single button press
-  - Playlist hotkeys (assigned to specific buttons):
+  - Playlist hotkeys:
     - Tap to play the associated playlist
     - Long press to rebind the button to the currently playing playlist
   - Add-to-playlist mode: